smouksassi/ggplotwithyourdata/README.md

 # ggplotwithyourdata
-R Shiny app as an inteface to ggplot2
+R Shiny app as an inteface to ggplot2 to quickly explore your data.
+You can do scatter plots, dotplots and boxplots.
+Many summary functions are supported including, smoothers, logistic, linear, Kaplan-Meier and quantile regressions.
+Several data manipulations are possible e.g. chaging data to categorical, cutting a countinous variable into a number of bins or using specified cut values, filtering, renaming and reordering of the levels of a categorical variable.